 This is an amazing TED Talk about raising a child that is different from us in some fundamental way.
 In this quietly moving talk, writer Andrew Solomon shares what he learned from talking to dozens of parents — asking them: What’s the line between unconditional love and unconditional acceptance?
 A terrific watch!

-Love Unconditionally – What That Really Looks Like
+A Mother’s Unconditional Love – What Does That Really Look Like?

-For me, everything about my son’s behavior that makes me rage-y…is a mirror image of the things that I don’t like about myself.
+For me, everything about my son’s behavior that makes me rage-y…is a reflection of the things that I don’t like about myself.

 My darling son, you are love unconditionally.